Institutional Pharmacology

 When each institutional stage ends, the retail market fills the gap.

 Retail Pharmacology — the emergence of consumer markets for compounds that institutional medicine created demand for and then withdrew — is the direct downstream consequence of institutional pharmacology.
 Kratom extracts and 7-hydroxymitragynine (7-OH) did not emerge from nowhere.
 They emerged from a population that institutional medicine made opioid-sensitive and then left without a safe supply chain.
-The retail market for novel partial agonists is the latest iteration of a pattern that has been running for at least 150 years.
+The retail market for partial agonist opioids is the latest iteration of a pattern that has been running for at least 150 years.

 The Kindled Market — the essay that named this phenomenon — describes the endpoint of institutional pharmacology's relay.
 When institutions exit, markets form.
 When markets form around pharmacologically active compounds, dependence follows.
 When dependence follows, the next institution appears to monetize the treatment.